publicissapient-france/xke-react-alt/step-01-tooling.md

 ### Requirements

- - Node.js 4.x or more recent
+ - Node.js 5.x or more recent
- - Webstorm 10 or 11
+ - Webstorm 11

 #### Node.js